Carbon negative architecture

-Carbon negative architecture is architecture whose construction, operation and eventual demolition results in more atmospheric carbon and greenhouse gasses removed from the atmosphere than that which is emitted as consequence of the same.
+Carbon negative architecture is architecture whose construction, operation and eventual demolition results in more atmospheric carbon and greenhouse gases removed from the atmosphere than that which is emitted as consequence of the same.
 This is achieved by rigorous planning, regenerative architectural design and on-site carbon sequestration.
 Such buildings go beyond the carbon-neutral or net-zero approach, which simply means that buildings can still emit CO2 as long as the operators offset (or remove) those emissions from the atmosphere by the same amount in other places.

+Significance

+The construction industry emits a large amount of carbon dioxide every year.
+Concrete, the most used building material globally, accounts for 5% of global annual CO2 emissions due its carbon-extensive production process.
+In 2023, global carbon emissions were 36.8 billion tons meaning the concrete construction industry alone emitted 1.84 billion tons of CO2 in 2023, more than most countries besides China, the European Union (as a collective), the United States and India.

 Features

-Some features of zero or carbon negative buildings are: